 The Final Word

 When it comes to gear, the guiding principal for every Prepper should be to buy the best you can afford and then to use it as part of your daily life.
-That does not mean you should shun $3 flashlights and $5 knives.
 It simply means that after assessing your needs, you determine what is best for your budget and you situation and make an educated purchase decision.

 Become friends with your stuff.
 Learn to use it and enjoy its benefits now.
 You will thank yourself later.